 LPs: Customer Obsession, Think Big, Ownership, Invent and Simplify, Learn and Be Curious and Insist on the Highest Standards.

 A candidate I interviewed on mocki.co shared with me the stories he had prepared for Amazon’s behavioral questions.
 A long-winded document including several distinct stories per Leadership Principle.
 While answering the behavior question during the mock interview, he struggled to remember the stories.
 This is because he had prepared too many stories.

 As recommended in this best seller book, organize your stories with nuggets.
 As stated earlier, a nugget is just a very brief description of the story, easy to trigger through visual memory of your notes.

-Also, check out this other article about Amazon Behavioral Questions tips.
+Also, check out this other article with Amazon Behavioral Interview Questions tips.

-If you want to have a dry-run at an Amazon behavioral interview, take a mock interview led by an SDE from Amazon at mocki.co.
+If you want to have a dry-run at an Amazon behavioral interview, take a mock interview at mocki.co.